Corporate Finance Tutorials

 - Usually, institutional investors with huge corpus fund invest in such fundraising activities.

-- Typically, a company uses this form of equity financing only after it has already raised fund through other types of equity financing because an IPO process can be a very expensive and a time-consuming source of equity financing.
+- Typically, a company uses this form of equity financing only after it has already raised fund through other types of equity financing because an IPO process can be a very expensive and a time-consuming source of this financing.

 Example of Equity Financing